sbc100/regal/src/apitrace/README.markdown

 ### Android ###

-To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` like described in the previous section.
+To trace standalone native OpenGL ES applications, use `LD_PRELOAD=/path/to/egltrace.so /path/to/application` as described in the previous section.
 To trace Java applications, refer to Dalvik.markdown.

 ### Mac OS X ###

 Run the application you want to trace as

-    DYLD_LIBRARY_PATH=/path/to/apitrace/wrappers /path/to/application
+    DYLD_FRAMEWORK_PATH=/path/to/apitrace/wrappers /path/to/application

 Note that although Mac OS X has an `LD_PRELOAD` equivalent, `DYLD_INSERT_LIBRARIES`, it is mostly useless because it only works with